Keep Your Dog From Drinking Pool Water

 First, watch your dog when he or she is in the backyard around your swimming pool.

 Next, put a large bowl of fresh, cool water outside for your dog to drink.
-Given the choice, your dog is going to choose cool water in a familiar bowl.
+If given the choice, your dog will choose cool water in a familiar bowl.

-You also want to keep the bowl away from the swimming pool and make sure your dog has easy access to it.
+You should also keep the bowl away from the swimming pool and ensure your dog has easy access to it.

 It’s also a good idea to train your dog to drink from the water bowl instead of the pool.
 Add a few treats to the mix and soon your friend knows pool water isn’t for drinking.

-Now that we’ve looked at drinking safety, let’s look at few other best practices for dogs around the pool.
+Now that we’ve discussed drinking safety, let’s examine a few other best practices for dogs around the pool.

 Teach Your Dog to Swim